-The build configurations are selected from the left hand drop down list on the tool bar.
-The options available are Debug and Release.
-The debug build is configured for use with the debugger.
-The Release build is configured for final ROM-able code.
+The build configurations are selected from the left hand drop down list on the toolbar.
+The options available are 'Debug' and 'Release'.
+The 'Debug' build is configured for use with the debugger.
+The 'Release' build is configured for final ROM-able code.

-A common difference between the two builds may be the optimisation settings.
-With Optimisation turned on the Debugger may seem to execute code in an unexpected order.
-To assist in debugging it is often helpful to turn off optimisation on the code being debugged.
+A common difference between the two builds may be the optimization settings.
+With the optimization turned on the debugger may seem to execute code in an unexpected order.
+To assist in debugging it is often helpful to turn off optimization on the code being debugged.

-Select the 'Debug Build' Configuration.
+Select the 'Debug' build Configuration.